barucAlmaguer/monty-front/README.md

 ## Install

-Install project pependencies with `yarn`:
+Install project dependencies with `yarn`:
 > You can use `npm`

 ```sh